Asian shares extend gains after more Wall Street records

 The likelihood that distribution of one or more coronavirus vaccines could begin in the U.S. in coming weeks has kept investors in a buying mood, boosting optimism about an economic recovery next year.

 As the U.K. became the first Western country to start a mass vaccination program, U.S. health regulators issued a positive initial review of a COVID-19 vaccine developed by U.S. drugmaker Pfizer and Germany’s BioNTech.
-The Food and Drug Administration will meet Thursday to determine whether to green-light the distribution of the vaccine developed by Pfizer and BioNTech.
-Wide distribution of the vaccine is likely months away.
+The Food and Drug Administration will meet Thursday to determine whether to green-light the distribution of that vaccine.
+Wide distribution of the shot is likely months away.

 The S&P 500 picked up 10.29 points to 3,702.25.
 The Dow Jones Industrial Average gained 0.4% to 30,173.88.
 The tech-heavy Nasdaq added 0.5% to 12,582.77, marking its fourth straight record high.